gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 Secondary breakdown was initially thought to be a problem unique to BJT devices, and not other transistors such as MOSFETs.
 However, with recent technological improvements, MOSFETs have been made with high transconductances and can also experience a similar problem when operated in linear mode[^bib-wikipedia-soa].

+## BJT Leakage Currents

+* \(I_{cbo}\): Collector-base cut-off.
+This is the leakage from the collector to base with the emitter open-circuit (i.e. not connected to anything).
+The `o` stands for "open".
+This essentially the leakage current of the collector-base diode with reverse bias.
+* \(I_{ceo}\): The leakage from collector to emitter with the base open-circuit.
+* \(I_{ces}\): The leakage from collector to emitter with the base connected to the emitter (the s stands for "shorted").

+Values exponentially increase with temperature.

 ## Transistor Testers

 Many older handheld multimeters contain transistor testers for testing BJT transistors in the popular TO-92 through-hole package (you should see some 3 or 4 little holes on the front panel with letters similar to CBE).